 - 1. Ocular micrometer

 - 2. Stage micrometer

-- 3. Prepared slides of bacteria
+- 3. Prepared slides of thread or wire

 Procedure:

 - 1. Obtain a stage micrometer from the instructor.
 Place the stage micrometer on the stage of the microscope. - 2.
 Rotate one of the microscope eyepieces until the lines of the ocular micrometer are parallel with those of the stage micrometer.